-- Episiotomy: If you had an episiotomy, this area will be very sensitive when you first come home.
+- Episiotomy or tear: If you had an episiotomy or tear, this area will be very sensitive when you first come home.
 Your doctor or midwife may recommend a cream or medication.

 - Hemorrhoids: Because of pushing during labor, hemorrhoids may now be a problem.
-Drink lots of fluids and eat enough fruits to keep your stools soft.
+Drink lots of fluids and eat enough fruits and fiber to keep your stools soft.

 - Breast discomfort: Whether you are breastfeeding or not, your breasts will become tender and enlarged as your milk comes in a few days after delivery.
 Breastfeeding frequently will relieve the discomfort.
 Even for women who are not breastfeeding, wearing a supportive bra—even when you sleep—will help.